When shopping for adenium seeds, you may have seen those pictures of beautiful blue adenium flowers and may have been tempted to get some yourself.

 From hot African savannas to Brazilian deserts, we see fruits and plants with more dominant colors like red, yellow, pink, dark red and so on, which are slightly hot or warmer colors.

-So it may not really follow this line of thought imho to have an all-blue desert rose because blue is a slightly cooler color that may suggest the cool or colder environment the plant lives in.
+So it may not really follow this line of thought, in my humble opinion, to have an all-blue desert rose because blue is a slightly cooler color that may suggest the cool or colder environment the plant lives in.
 And our desert roses don’t really like to live in cold or cool environments.
 They live in hot environments and would die quickly in cold ones.

 Anyway, it may be wrong but this is one way that I look at it.
 As always, you're never and should never feel obliged to agree.
-This is just my imagination on one of those days.
+This is just my imagination of how this could probably work.
+Thanks to the readers who have pointed out that the colors of the flowers are for the insects to see so they can easily help pollinate the flowers.

 After all, the point I wanted to share with you is: